 The matting tools in the second line are particularly interesting.
 With the polygon tool you can select and remove (i.e. make transparent) any areas in the result image or bring transparent areas back to the foreground by matting.
-By pressing or not pressing the SHIFT key, the selected areas are either brought back to the foreground ('+' symbol next to the polygon tool) or areas in the foreground are displayed transparently ('-' symbol next to the polygon tool).
-If you hold down the CTRL key when using the polygon tool, you can also make a free selection and are not bound to the polygon.
+By pressing or not pressing the SHIFT key, the selected areas are either brought back to the foreground ('+' symbol next to the polygon tool) or areas in the foreground are displayed transparently ('-' symbol next to the polygon tool, you can also make a free selection and are not bound to the polygon.